 18. Bring backup batteries

 A power bank for your phone and an extra camera battery can be game changers while you’re on the road.
 Being without a cell phone can be annoying at best, dangerous at worst.
-Sure, this sort of goes against the previous suggestion to “pack light” but having backup batteries is much more useful than having a million different outfits.
+Most power banks are small and carry several charges, so it’s worth bringing along and having fully charged before you leave home.

 16. Download important apps ahead of time